Drinking has changed, which is one reason I needed to quit drinking.

 Besides, the timing seemed lousy.
 I had given up my coffee habit just six weeks earlier, and was still getting used to life without caffeine.
 I gave that up because I realized caffeine was giving me heart palpitations and I didn’t want to die of a heart attack.
 After a panic one day, I quit cold-turkey.
-(I don’t recommend this approach, it’s just that I’m better at abstaining than moderating.
-Which really sucks, but there it is.)
+(I don’t recommend this approach.)

 Then my husband quit drinking altogether, only mentioning it to me after the fact.
 He was having sleeping problems, which I was aware of.
 But I hadn’t known he associated his sleep issues with drinking.